HarunSeki/Rent_A_Car_System/README.md

-Admin Account : admin
-Admin Password: admin
+to register as Admin; emal : admin@gmail.com ; Password: admin